22i/minecraft-voxel-blender-models/README.md

 - double press A to select everything then press CTRL-J to join all the objects together
 - test animation by pressing ALT-A and export using [special minetest B3D exporter](https://github.com/minetest/B3Dexport)

+## Exporting tips for Snowman

+- join all the objects without pumpkin in their name together with CTRL-J
+- dont forget to be in object mode and press SHIFT-C
+- double press A to select everything then press SHIFT-CTRL-ALT-C origin to 3D cursor
+- press 7 to switch to top view rotate with R for 180 degress
+- test animation by pressing ALT-A and export using [special minetest B3D exporter](https://github.com/minetest/B3Dexport)

 ## Exporting tips for Mooshroom

 - join all the objects named mooshrooom together with CTRL-J